aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/open-presentation/_index.md

 ## Open Large Presentation

-Aspose.Slides provides options (the [BlobManagementOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/loadoptions/#setBlobManagementOptions-aspose.slides.IBlobManagementOptions-) property in particular) under the [LoadOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/LoadOptions) class to allow you to load large presentations.
+Aspose.Slides provides options (the [getBlobManagementOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/loadoptions/#setBlobManagementOptions-aspose.slides.IBlobManagementOptions-) method in particular) under the [LoadOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/LoadOptions) class to allow you to load large presentations.

-This Javascript demonstrates an operation in which a large presentation (say 2GB in size) is loaded:
+This JavaScript demonstrates an operation in which a large presentation (say 2GB in size) is loaded:

 ```javascript
 var loadOptions = new aspose.slides.LoadOptions();